appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/insert-and-update-data-in-sql.md

 ## Update single row

-To update single row, you can either use the Table widget's inline editing feature to update data directly from the Table or use a JSON Form/Form widget.
+To update single row, you can either use the Table widget's inline editing feature to update data directly from the Table or use a JSON Form or Form widget.

 *Example*: if you have a `user` table, and you need to update the `name` and `phone` fields for a specific record.